Esri/esri-leaflet-routing/README.md

 * Sync http://resources.arcgis.com/en/help/arcgis-rest-api/#/Route_service_with_synchronous_execution/02r300000036000000/
 * Async http://resources.arcgis.com/en/help/arcgis-rest-api/#/Route_service_with_asynchronous_execution/02r300000275000000/

-Ideally Esri Leaflet would handle switching between the 2 modes automatically once a certain number of features is reached.
-It should also fully support optimizing the route by changing the order of the stops and support all the features in teh `stops` array like TimeWindows, CurbApproches and named routes, drive/walk and barriers
+Ideally Esri Leaflet would handle switching between the 2 modes automatically once a certain number of features are reached.
+It should also fully support optimizing the route by changing the order of the stops and support all the features in the `stops` array like TimeWindows, CurbApproches and named routes, drive/walk and barriers

 ### Closest Facility

 * Sync http://resources.arcgis.com/en/help/arcgis-rest-api/#/Closest_Facility_service_with_synchronous_execution/02r3000000n7000000/
 * Async http://resources.arcgis.com/en/help/arcgis-rest-api/#/Closest_Facility_service_with_asynchronous_execution/02r30000020n000000/

-Ideally Esri Leaflet would handle switching between the 2 modes automatically once a certain number of features is reached.
-Esri Leaflet Routing should also support all the input types for facilities as well as all options availavle on the REST APIs
+Ideally Esri Leaflet would handle switching between the 2 modes automatically once a certain number of features are reached.
+Esri Leaflet Routing should also support all the input types for facilities as well as all options available on the REST APIs

 ### Drive Times (Service Area)

 * http://resources.arcgis.com/en/help/arcgis-rest-api/#/Service_Area_service_with_synchronous_execution/02r3000000n2000000/
 * http://resources.arcgis.com/en/help/arcgis-rest-api/#/Service_Area_service_with_asynchronous_execution/02r3000000n0000000/

-Ideally Esri Leaflet would handle switching between the 2 modes automatically once a certain number of features is reached.
+Ideally Esri Leaflet would handle switching between the 2 modes automatically once a certain number of features are reached.
 Should support all features like barriers, ect...

 ### Fleet Routing (Vehicle Routing Problem)

 * http://resources.arcgis.com/en/help/arcgis-rest-api/#/Vehicle_Routing_Problem_service/02r3000000n4000000/

-Quite possibly Esris largest and most complex API.
-This optimized large fleets of vehicles across multupile desitionataion and can handle things like cargo volumes, ect.
+Quite possibly Esri's largest and most complex API.
+This optimizes large fleets of vehicles across multiple destinations and can handle restrictions such as cargo volumes, turn restrictions, operating costs, etc.

-Probally best to leave this off an inital version for to save some sanity.
+Probably best to support this in later versions of the library.

 ### Traffic Layer